 Conditions for Completing the Registration Examination

-- The first attempt at the Examination must be made no later than 24 months following the date that a complete application for registration as a Qualifying member, and fee, are received by CRPO.
-There will be at least one sitting of the Registration Exam each year.
+- The first attempt at the exam must be made no later than 24 months following the date that a complete application for registration as a Qualifying member, and fee, are received by CRPO.
+There will be at least one sitting of the registration exam each year.

 - The third and final attempt is permitted only after the Qualifying member has completed upgrading activities, if any, required by a panel of the Examination Committee.
 The third attempt must be made no later than five years after the date of application for registration in the Qualifying category, unless additional time is permitted by the Examination Committee, in exceptional circumstances.

-Qualifying members are permitted a maximum of five years from the date that a completed application and fee are received by CRPO in which to satisfy ALL the requirements for registration as an RP (completing clinical experience and passing the Exam).
+Qualifying members are permitted a maximum of five years from the date that a Qualifying certificate of registration is issued by the College in which to satisfy ALL the requirements for registration as an RP (completing clinical experience and passing the Exam).

 Back to top